You are here

 The Frank O’Bannon Grant is a state programs meant to assist students who demonstrate financial need.
 It consist of the Higher Education Award (HEA) for public institution.
 They receive funding through appropriations made by the Indiana General Assembly.

 - Have submitted a valid Free Application for Federal Student Aid (FAFSA) by April 15.
-Indiana State University (school code is 001807) must be listed on the students FAFSA;
+Indiana State University (school code is 001807) must be listed on the students FAFSA.
+The Commission will consider students who file their FAFSA past the original deadline, however, limited funding is available on a first-come basis ;

 - Be an Indiana resident;